-This week's new recipe is a delicious and no fuss butter-baked fish with lemon, tomato, and dill.
-This one is light and fresh, and perfect paired with a crunchy green salad and crusty bread.
+Here's a delicious and no-fuss butter-baked fish with lemon, tomato, and dill.
+It's light, fresh, and pairs perfectly with a crunchy green salad and crusty bread.

-I've used snapper in this recipe but feel free to use your favourite fish, like salmon, rockling, blue grenadier, flathead, etc.
+While I've used snapper in this recipe, feel free to substitute your favourite fish, such as salmon, rockling, blue grenadier, or flathead.

-You could also cook the fish on a barbecue.
-Simply wrap the fish in baking paper then foil, and bake in a BBQ with the lid down for the same amount of time as you would in an oven.
-Keep in mind, if your fish fillet is quite thin reduce the cooking time by 3-5 minutes.
+You can also cook the fish on a barbecue.
+Simply wrap each fish fillet in baking paper then foil and bake on the BBQ with the lid down for the same amount of time as you would in an oven.
+Keep in mind, if your fish fillet is quite thin, reduce the cooking time by 3-5 minutes.

-If you're feeding a crowd simply increase the quantities based on the number of people you are serving and wrap each fillet individually.
+For larger gatherings, simply adjust the quantities based on the number of people you're serving and wrap each fillet individually.

 As always, please let me know if you make the recipe @gatherandfeast and feel free to ask any questions.

-- 1 fillet of fish, big enough to serve 2 (I've used a snapper)
+- 1 large fillet of fish, enough to serve 2 (I've used a snapper)

 - A handful of cherry tomatoes